Idose

 Idose is a hexose, a six carbon monosaccharide.
-It has an aldehyde group and is an aldose.
-It is not found in nature, but its uronic acid, iduronic acid, is important.
-It is a component of dermatan sulfate and heparan sulfate, which are glycosaminoglycans.
+It has an aldehyde group and is thus an aldose.
+Idose is not found in nature, but its oxidized derivative iduronic acid, is a component of dermatan sulfate and heparan sulfate, which are glycosaminoglycans.
 The first and third hydroxyls point the opposite way from the second and fourth.
 It is made by aldol condensation of D- and L-glyceraldehyde.
 L-Idose is a C-5 epimer of D-glucose.

+It can be identified by mass spectrometry.